dpoulopoulos/nvim/README.md

 Feel free to customize the configuration files to suit your specific workflow.
 Key mappings, plugin settings, and LSP configurations are modularized for easy modification.

-See the official [walkthrough](https://nvchad.com/docs/config/walkthrough) to get started. ✏️
+Read this great [ebook](https://lazyvim-ambitious-devs.phillips.codes/) by Dusty Phillips to get started. ✏️

 ## Contributing